 Many options in Language I/O Response are configurable, such as default translation type and availability of the re-translation option.
-For more information see the additional Response documentation articles here under Language I/O Response -> Oracle Service Cloud or contact your Language I/O representative.
+For more information see Step 7 in the installation documentation here.

 1. The agent opens an incident and sees that it is in a language that they don't speak.